 - Cardiovascular biology

-Enhancing the MPET course work, first year students have the opportunity to rotate with three research mentors.
-Second year students may select a mentor that best matches their scientific interests and goals.
+To enhance the MPET coursework, first-year students have the opportunity to rotate with three research mentors.
+By the end of the first year, students will select a mentor that best matches their scientific interests and goals.

 Students have the option of taking the qualifying exam at the end of their first year or second year.

-The third, fourth, and fifth year of the MPET program focus on the thesis research portion of the Ph.D degree.
-After completing class work and passing the qualifying exam, students work full time on their thesis research.
-Average time to earn a Ph.D. degree is just over five years.
+The third, fourth and fifth years of the MPET program focus on thesis research.
+After completing class work and passing the qualifying exam, students work full time on their thesis projects.
+The average time to earn a Ph.D. degree is just over five years.

-Throughout graduate training, MPET students gain effective communication skills by participating in weekly student seminars, lab meetings, and class tutorials.
-In addition, MPET students may present their work at national scientific meetings.
+Throughout graduate training, MPET students gain effective communication skills by participating in weekly student seminars, lab meetings and class tutorials.
+In addition, MPET students often present their work at national scientific meetings.

 MPET students have excellent opportunities to learn from national and international experts inside and outside of Mayo Clinic, which is a crucial component to broader scientific education.